DeskX11/DeskX/README.md

 - Selection of the range of the difference between adjacent pixels to ensure compression (from 0 to 255).
 - Multiple Commands: Server Side Shutdown, Remote Control, Take Screenshot.
 - Ability to set an authorization password.
+- There is a choice of data transfer protocol (TCP or UDP).
 - Full screen or windowed mode.

 ## An example of working with compression